Viewed 1260 times

-A digestive biscuit sometimes referred to as a sweet meal biscuit.
-The typical digestive biscuit contains coarse brown wheat flour (which gives it its distinctive texture and flavour), partially hydrogenated vegetable oil, and sugar, whole meal, cultured skimmed milk, partially inverted sugar syrup, raising agents, and salt
+It is a large-diameter biscuit with a crumbly texture, which most people find quite appealing.
+It has a rich, nutty flavour with a hint of sweetness from the included sugar.
+The typical digestive biscuit contains coarse brown wheat flour (which gives it its distinctive texture and flavour), partially hydrogenated vegetable oil, whole meal, cultured skimmed milk, partially-inverted sugar syrup, raising agents, sugar and salt.

 How to Select

 • It tastes delicious either plain or with any kind of cheese or jam.

 How to Store

-• Avoid air or moisture exposure as it might loose its crispiness and could bet sticky too.
-Once opened, will stay good for 2 to 3 weeks
+• Avoid air or moisture exposure as it might lose its crispiness and could become sticky too.

 • They are high in refined carb sugars and high on the Glycemic Index, which means they can cause a rapid rise in blood-glucose levels, leading to excessive insulin production and a sudden drop in blood sugar.